t-edson/P65Pas/README.md

 ```

 Register parameters are fast, because they use CPU register instead of RAM for passing values.

-Register parameters are defined using the following reserved words:

-* REGISTER -> Use internal work register defined by the compiler.
-Can be used for types of one or two bytes.
-* REGISTERA -> Use always the register A of the CPU.
-Can be used only for 1-byte size parameters.
-* REGISTERX -> Use always the register X of the CPU.
-Can be used only for 1-byte size parameters.
-* REGISTERY -> Use always the register Y of the CPU.
-Can be used only for 1-byte size parameters.

 As register parameters use internal CPU register, they values could be lost after some instruction is executed, so is a good practice to save immediatly they value in other normal variable.
 So the first operation in a procedure, using a register parameter must be read this parameter.